greenheartgames/greenworks/readme.md

 # generate the building files
 nw-gyp configure --target=<0.10.5 or other nw version> --arch=<x64 or ia32>

+#if you have an error stating requiure('nan') fails then do a local
+sudo npm install nan

 # build Greenworks
 nw-gyp build

+#you will have error if you forget to install the additional tools as stated above, you may also
+#experience an issue building ia32 on linux 64, try installing g++-multilib
+sudo apt-get install g++-multilib
 ```

 After building finished, you can find the `greenworks-(linux/win/osx).node`